paced/dotfiles/README.md

 - Redo parts of compton so it looks nice.
 - Auto headphones detection.
 - Rice and fix issues with Mumble.
-- Set up weechat completely.
+- Set up irssi completely.
 - Set up ncmpcpp completely while working on my own music player.
 - Add important keybindings (like for mpc next etc).